Limehouse Declaration

 The Limehouse Declaration was a statement issued on 25 January 1981 by four senior British Labour politicians, all MPs or former MPs and Cabinet Ministers: Roy Jenkins, David Owen, Bill Rodgers and Shirley Williams.
 It became known as the Limehouse Declaration as it was made near David Owen's London home in Limehouse.
 The four were known as the Gang of Four.

 The opening paragraph of the declaration indicates that it was triggered by decisions taken at the Labour Party conference in January 1981.

 The calamitous outcome of the Labour Party Wembley conference demands a new start in British politics.
 A handful of trade union leaders can now dictate the choice of a future Prime Minister.

 In this document, the so-called 'Gang of Four' signalled their intent to leave the Labour Party and form a Council for Social Democracy, as they felt the party had been taken over by the left-wing members.
 This Council became the basis for the British Social Democratic Party (SDP).

 The declaration was launched on a small bridge on Narrow Street, Limehouse.
 Organisation was last-minute, with Matthew Oakeshott being sent to the Savoy Hotel to make photocopies of the statement, and visiting the flat of Shirley Williams to find appropriate clothes for her to wear at the press call.

 The four stated that they would soon produce an initial list of politicians and others who would support the new Council for Social Democracy.
 At this point the 'Gang of Three' (Williams, Rodgers and Owen) had not yet left the Labour Party, but Williams admitted that "almost inevitably" they would take this step.
 However Williams, whom The Glasgow Herald considered to be the new group's "greatest asset as far as public appeal is concerned", was reported to want to delay the formal split until after the local elections in May in order to avoid upsetting Labour moderates whose support they hoped to win.

-One week later, on 5 February 1981, an advertisement was published in The Guardian under the name of the Council for Social Democracy announcing that they had received 8,000 individual messages of support.
-The advertisement listed one hundred of their names, which included thirteen former Labour MPs, four of whom had been cabinet ministers including Lord George-Brown, former Deputy Leader of the Labour Party.
+One week later, on 5 February 1981, an advertisement was published in The Guardian under the name of the Council for Social Democracy announcing that they had received 8,000 individual messages of support, including a number of people who would go on to form the SDP's youth wing (the Young Social Democrats), such as Daniel Finkelstein and Richard Muller.
+The advertisement listed one hundred of their names, which included thirteen former Labour MPs, four of whom had been cabinet ministers including George Brown, former Deputy Leader of the Labour Party.